irregular-rhomboid/irregular-rhomboid.github.io/_posts/2022-12-27-math-is-a-language.md

 What I wish to discuss in this post is something I see as a fundamental mistake in thinking about the usefulness of mathematics, which is one of the generators of the thinking I described above.
 That mistake is **viewing mathematics as a set of tools** that one uses to solve different types of problems like one uses a hammer or a screwdriver, and then stores in its box.

-The reason I think this is mistaken is that, even though mathematics *can* be used a box of tools, it is the wrong way to think about it, especially when trying to learn mathematics, as it makes the math you learn less useful to you than it could be.
+The reason I think this is mistaken is that, even though mathematics *can* be used as a box of tools, it is the wrong way to think about it, especially when trying to learn mathematics, as it makes the math you learn less useful to you than it could be.
 This is counterintuitive, and boils down to a difference in mindset, which I will attempt to convey.

 Given that I am trying to transmit an antimeme, I am not optimistic about my chances of success.